Gambling and online casinos in Saudi Arabia

 In 2024, the NEOM Entertainment City project was discussed in the media -

-Officially, casinos are not mentioned,- but analysts do not exclude that in the perspective of the 2030s
+Officially, casinos are not mentioned, but analysts do not exclude that in the perspective of the 2030s, permitted forms of light gambling for foreigners will appear in certain tourist zones.

 Online gambling and cryptocurrencies